michaelneuder/she/README.md

 	* Sharing knowledge as we learn will accelerate the learning curve

 ## List of requirements: for the project
-    Story #1: "As a student, I want to have all my course calenders in the same place, so that I can check when my exams are."
+    Story #1: "As a lonely man, I want some interaction no matter how fake."
 (10 pts)

-    Story #2: "As an instructor, I want handouts and grades all in the same place for convinience."
+    Story #2: "As a parent I want my son to have a girlfriend."
 (10 pts)

-    Story #3: "As a student, I want all my academic resources together so that I can form better study habits."
+    Story #3: "As a son, I want my parents to think I have a girlfriend."
 (40 pts)

     Story #4: "As a student, I want to easily check my current grades for all my classes."
 (5 pts)